luky1971/g_dice/README.md

 If you must run `make install` without sudo privileges, you will need to set the `INSTALL` variable to a path that you can write to.
 The default install path is /usr/local/bin.

-If you are not using gcc, you will also need to set 'CC' and 'CXX' to your C compiler and C++ compiler commands respectively.
+If you are not using gcc, you will also need to set `CC` and `CXX` to your C compiler and C++ compiler commands respectively.

 After installing, run `svmanalys` to see its usage.
 Depending on your system and chosen installation directory, you may have to add svmanalys to your PATH.
 Google is your friend.